alkem-io/website/content/en/authors/ferreira-lomba-tania/_index.md

 ---
 # Display name
-title: Svitlana Khrystenko
+title: Tania Ferreira Lomba

 # Username (this should match the folder name)
 authors:
-- svitlaka-khrystenko
+- ferreira-lomba-tania

-weight: 24
+weight: 25

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Innovation Programme Manager
+role: Program Design Intern

 # Organizations/Affiliations
 organizations: